jluebeck/FaNDOM/README.md

 ## Installation

 FaNDOM requires `cmake 3.1` or higher.
 This should already be satisfied on most modern Unix systems.
 To check your cmake version, type `cmake --version`.

+The SV detection python wrapper script supports python3.

 To install FaNDOM, do